ndrbn0/ndrbn0/README.md

 ## Andrea Bruni

-Hi, I’m Andrea, I'm from Italy but currently living in Hamburg.
+Hi, I’m Andrea, from Italy but currently living in Hamburg.
-I'm working on creating my own stability and independence by starting to work as a web developer.

 <br>
 I'm using GitHub for the first time 🤩